skycoin/skywire-testnet/testnet_rules.md

 - 30 day length
 - starting on the 1st day of the subsequent month at 00:00

-#### Reward Details - April
+#### Reward Details - June
 Rewards are being paid on a node by node basis.
 The total amount you may earn is 8 per node rewards for each miner.
-The per node rewards for April are as follows:
+The per node rewards for June are as follows:
-- Skycoin price $1.1495
+- Skycoin price $1.90994003
-- **9.058 (9.05828621139626) Skycoin per node reward; 72.466 Skycoin per 8 nodes**
+- **5.452 (5.451741853905224) Skycoin per node reward; 43.614 Skycoin per 8 nodes**
 - Skycoin per node reward equals ~ $USD 10.4125

 ***

 ### DIY Skyminers

 Rewards are being paid on a node by node basis.
 The total amount of rewards is limited by a pool size that is subject to change.
-The DIY pool size for April was 16,000 Skycoin:
+The DIY pool size for June was 16,000 Skycoin:
-* **2.85 (2.8495102404274264) Skycoin / node with a maximum of 8 nodes; 22.865 Skycoin maximum**
+* **2.875 (2.874595759971254) Skycoin / node with a maximum of 8 nodes; 22.997 Skycoin maximum**
 * As soon as the total amount of rewards of all eligible nodes would be surpassed the pool size, we will adjust the rewards as follows:
 	* The Skycoin in the pool will be evenly split up between all nodes which are eligible for rewards.
 	* The maximum amount of Skycoin that any node can receive is 6 (six) Skycoin.